jcn/magickly-docker/README.md

 ## Requirements

-This Dockerfile is built off of the 2.1.10-alpine image, which is amd64 only.
+This Dockerfile is built off of the ruby:2.7.8-alpine image.